alexdlaird/pyngrok/docs/index.rst

 Expose Other Service
 --------------------

-Using :code:`ngrok` you can expose any number of non-HTTP services, for instances database.
+Using :code:`ngrok` we can expose any number of non-HTTP services, for instances database.
 This can also be accomplished with :code:`pyngrok` by opening a :code:`tcp` tunnel to the desired service.

 .. code-block:: python